a-legotin/InstaSharper/README.md

 * Please note that this project is still in design and development phase; the libraries may suffer major changes even at the interface level, so don't rely (yet) in this software for production uses. *

-## API Support
+## Cross-platform by design
+Build with dotnet core.
+Can be used on Mac, Linux, Windows.

+## Easy to install
+Use library as dll, reference from nuget or clone source code.

+##Features

 Currently the library supports following coverage of the following Instagram APIs:
   * Login
   * Logout
   * Get user timeline feed
+  * Get current logged in user media
-  * Get user media
+  * Get user media by username
   * Get media by its id
   * Get tag feed

-## Cross-platform by design
-Build with dotnet core.
-Can be used on Mac, Linux, Windows.

-## Easy to install
-Use library as dll, reference from nuget or clone source code.
+  * Get user by its user name
+  * Get current user

+######for more details please check [Project roadmap](https://github.com/a-legotin/InstaSharper/wiki/Project-roadmap/_edit)

 ## Easy to use
 #### Use builder to get Insta API instance: